acwooding/covid_nlp/README.md

 cd covid_nlp
 make create_environment
 conda activate covid_nlp
+make update_environment
 ```

-* Explore the notebooks in the `notebooks` directory
+* Explore the notebooks in the `notebooks` directory.
+Notebooks
+  are numbered to indicate what order they should be run.

 Project Organization
 ------------